andrew-d-gordon/Line-Find/line-set/README.md

 src is a test script which utilizes the unittest library in order to run various manual inputs, as well as larger inputs from files in unit_tests, through find_lines's two line finding functions.

 Now for how to use this library.
-When running find_lines.py it is best to specify several flags.
-These flags serve to supply a file name to pull input from, a threshold of how many points a 'valid' line must cross through, which line finding function to use, as well as some optional result graphing flags.
+When running find_lines.py, it is best to specify several flags.
+These flags serve to supply a file name to pull input from, a threshold of how many points a 'valid' line must cross through, which line finding function to use, as well as some optional, result graphing flags.

 Here is an example of how to run the program from the command line using unit_tests/test_9_set_9 as input.